xChonkster/RobloxScripts/README.md

 # RobloxScripts
-A database of my scripts, if you paid for any of these scripts you were scammed.
+some of my scripts, if you paid for any of these scripts you were scammed.